fclivaz42/ft_transcendance/srcs/oauth2/README.md

 #### Example Response:

+> jwt_decode will only be present if the used OAuth service is google

-> Note that jwt_decode.subject can be used as an user identifier
+> Note that jwt_decode.subject can be used as a google account identifier

 ```json